haydenmlh/haydenmlh/README.md

 Hi there!
-I'm Hayden, I'm a third year undergraduate majoring in Computer Science and Economics at the University of Toronto.
+I'm Hayden, I'm a fourth year undergraduate majoring in Computer Science and Economics at the University of Toronto.
 Learn more about me on my [website](https://haydenmlh.github.io/)!

 - 😄 Pronouns: he/him
 - 🔭 Currently working on a [React Native Weather App](https://github.com/haydenmlh/WeatherMan).